Battles of Khalkhin Gol: Background

-The principal occupying army of Manchukuo was the Kwantung Army of Japan, consisting of some of the best Japanese units in 1939.
+The principal occupying army of Manchukuo was the Kwantung Army of Japan, and had instructions from the Japanese Cabinet to strengthen and fortify Manchukuo's borders with Mongolia and the Soviet Union.
+However, the Kwantung Army, which had long been stationed in Manchuria far from the Japanese Home Islands, had become largely autonomous and tended to act without approval from, or even against the direction of, the Japanese government.
+It consisted of some of the best Japanese units in 1939.
 However, the western region of Manchukuo was garrisoned by the relatively newly formed 23rd Infantry Division at Hailar under General Michitarō Komatsubara and included several Manchu army and border guard units all under the direct command of the Sixth Army.
 The 23rd was the newest and least experienced division in the entire Kwantung Army.
 In addition to this, the 23rd Division was equipped with outdated equipment.
 Japanese army experts rated the combat capability of the 23rd Division as "below medium", comparable to a garrison division on occupation duty in China.

 The Soviet forces consisted of the 57th Special Corps, deployed from the Transbaikal Military District.
 They were responsible for defending the border between Siberia and Manchuria.
 The Mongolian troops mainly consisted of cavalry brigades and light artillery units, and proved to be effective and agile, but lacked armor and manpower in sufficient numbers.

+From May 1938, the commander of the Soviet forces and of the Far East Front was Komandarm Grigori Shtern.

-On 2 June 1939 Georgy Zhukov was told by Commissar of Defence Kliment Voroshilov that Stalin was dissatisfied with the local commander and he was to go to Mongolia, take command of the 57th Special Corps and eliminate Japanese provocations by inflicting a decisive reverse on the Imperial Japanese Army (when summoned to Moscow on 1 June he had feared he was to be arrested and interrogated by the NKVD).
+On 1 June 1939, Comcor Georgy Zhukov was summoned to Moscow and feared he was to be arrested and interrogated by the NKVD, but instead was told on 2 June by Commissar of Defence Kliment Voroshilov that Stalin was dissatisfied with the local commander and he was to go to Mongolia, take command of the 57th Special Corps and eliminate Japanese provocations by inflicting a decisive reverse on the Imperial Japanese Army.

-In 1939, the Japanese Cabinet sent instructions to the Kwantung Army to strengthen and fortify Manchukuo's borders with Mongolia and the Soviet Union.
-Additionally, the Kwantung Army, which had long been stationed in Manchuria far from the Japanese Home Islands, had become largely autonomous and tended to act without approval from, or even against the direction of, the Japanese government.
+Hence Soviet 57th Special Corps and Japanese 23rd Infantry Division were set to clash violently.

 Battles

 May: Skirmishes

-The incident began on 11 May 1939.
+The battles began on 11 May 1939.
 A Mongolian cavalry unit of some 70 to 90 men had entered the disputed area in search of grazing for their horses.
 On that day, Manchu cavalry attacked the Mongolians and drove them back across the river Khalkhin Gol.
 On 13 May, the Mongolian force returned in greater numbers and the Manchukoans failed to dislodge them.

 On 14 May, Lt.
 Col. Yaozo Azuma led the reconnaissance regiment of the 23rd Infantry Division, supported by the 64th Infantry Regiment of the same division, under Colonel Takemitsu Yamagata, into the territory and the Mongolians withdrew.
 Soviet and Mongolian troops returned to the disputed region, however, and Azuma's force again moved to evict them, but the Soviet-Mongolian forces surrounded Azuma's force on 28 May and destroyed it.
 The Azuma force suffered eight officers and 97 men killed and one officer and 33 men wounded, for 63% total casualties.

-The commander of the Soviet forces and of the Far East Front was Komandarm Grigori Shtern from May 1938.